Dir: Ken Nishikawa

 Memoirs of a Geisha

-Forget the 2005 Japanesque Hollywood epic that’s inevitably donated its name for the subheading above… This film, truly and literally, is the memoirs of a geisha.
-Told by the one of the last surviving doyennes of that most veiled of professions.
+Forget the 2005 Japanesque Hollywood epic that’s inevitably donated its name for the subheading above… This film, literally, is the memoirs of a geisha.
+A true geisha.
+Told by one of the last surviving doyennes of that most veiled of professions.
 And behind that veil, at a spritely eighty years old, Matsuchiyo makes for intriguing company.

 She relates a story of stoic devotion, hardship and heartbreak, one that would exert great strain on the raising of her young family.
 Not least on her eldest son, a child sometimes shouldering the burden of responsibility as the senior male of the close-knit unit.
 Director-narrator Nishikawa could not be better placed to tell her story, because he is that son.